HIM Educator Career Guide

 The skills an HIM educator needs to develop can include:

-- Data analysis: The ability to assess collected data sets, identifying patterns and drawing conclusions that can be passed along to healthcare professionals.
+- Data analysis.
+The ability to assess collected data sets, identify patterns and draw conclusions that can be passed along to healthcare professionals.

 How Much Does a HIM Educator Make?